 We think you should have as much information as possible to help you choose a credit card.
 As well as all the card features, it’s important to know your chances of being accepted for a card, so you can make sure you choose the right card for you, and protect your credit score as much as possible.
 If you’d prefer to look at some credit cards without this extra information, you can see all cards here.

-0% interest on balance transfers for 18 months from the date you open your account.
-After this period the rate will be 18.9% p.a (variable).
-A 2.9% balance transfer fee applies, minimum £5
+0% interest on balance transfers for up to 29 months for balances transferred within the first 60 days.
+After this period the rate will be 21.93% p.a (variable).
+A 2.75% balance transfer fee applies

 You must be 18 or over and a UK resident